chanzuckerberg/cellxgene-documentation/where-is-my-gene/where-is-my-gene-documentation.md

 ##### Considerations

-Given that the normalization is a form of quantile normalization using a constant target distribution, there a few important considerations while working with these values:
+Given that the normalization is a form of quantile normalization that uses a constant target distribution, there are a few important considerations while working with these values:

 - These values transform the biological/technical variance of gene expression to a constant variance from a normal distribution.
 - It has been proven that quantile normalization reduces technical variance and to a lesser extent biological variance  (Abrams ZB et al.).
 - Individual gene expression values can produce spurious differential gene expression analysis (Zhao Y et al.).
-- This normalization is not designed to specifically account for batch effects, however the use of constant target distribution mitigates batch effects when calculating average gene expression.
+- This normalization is not designed to specifically account for batch effects, however the use of a constant target distribution mitigates batch effects when calculating average gene expression.
 This mitigation is stronger as the number of datasets per tissue increases.

-##### References

-1. Abrams ZB et al. A protocol to evaluate RNA sequencing normalization methods.
-BMC Bioinformatics.
-2019.
-1. Bolstad BM et al. A comparison ofnormalization methods for high density oligonucleotide array data based on variance and bias.
-Bioinformatics.
-2002.
-1. Evans C et al. Selecting between-sample RNA-Seq normalization methods from the perspective of their assumptions Ciaran.
-Briefings in Bioinformatics.
-2018.
-1. The GTEx Consortium.
-The GTEx Consortium atlas of genetic regulatory effects across human tissues.
-Science.
-2020
-1. Zhao Y et al. How to do quantile normalization correctly for gene expression data analyses.
-Scientific Reports.
-2020.

 ### Removal of noisy ultra-low expression values